awsdocs/amazon-redshift-management-guide/doc_source/options-for-providing-iam-credentials.md

   On Windows, in the **Amazon Redshift ODBC Driver DSN Setup** page, under **Connection Settings**, enter the following information:
   + For **Data Source Name**, enter ***your\-DSN***\.
 This specifies the data source name used as the ODBC profile name\.
   + For **Auth type**, do one of the following:
     + For Ping Identity configuration, choose **Identity Provider: Ping Federate**\.
-This is the authentication method that the ODBC driver uses to authenticate using Ping Identity SSO\.
+This is the authentication method that the ODBC driver uses to authenticate using Ping Identity single sign\-on\.
-    + For Ping Identity with SSO configuration, choose **Identity Provider: Browser SAML**\.
-This is the authentication method that the ODBC driver uses to authenticate using Ping Identity with SSO\.
+    + For Ping Identity with single sign\-on configuration, choose **Identity Provider: Browser SAML**\.
+This is the authentication method that the ODBC driver uses to authenticate using Ping Identity with single sign\-on\.
   + For **Cluster ID**, enter ***your\-cluster\-identifier***\.
   + For **Region**, enter ***your\-cluster\-region***\.
   + For **Database**, enter ***your\-database\-name***\.
   + For **User**, enter ***your\-ping\-username***\.
-This is the user name for the PingOne account that you are using for SSO that has permission to the cluster that you're trying to authenticate using\.
+This is the user name for the PingOne account that you are using for single sign\-on that has permission to the cluster that you're trying to authenticate using\.
 Use this only for **Auth type** is **Identity Provider: PingFederate**\.
   + For **Password**, enter ***your\-ping\-password***\.
 Use this only for **Auth type** is **Identity Provider: PingFederate**\.
   + For **Listen Port**, enter ***your\-listen\-port***\.
 This is the port that local server is listening to\.
 The default is 7890\.
 This applies only to the Browser SAML plugin\.
   +  For **Response Timeout**, enter ***the\-number\-of\-seconds***\.
 This is the number of seconds to wait before timing out when the IdP server sends back a response\.
 The minimum number of seconds must be 10\.
 If establishing the connection takes longer than this threshold, then the connection is aborted\.
 This applies only to the Browser SAML plugin\.